StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 - Strict

 #### Privacy
-- Send "Do Not Track" requests: On
+- Send "Do Not Track" requests: Off
 - Allow sites to check if you have payment methods saved: Off

 #### Optional diagnostic data